Berean Baptist Academy

 Dress Code

-Travel- All athletes on a certain team will dress alike.
-Athletes must wear their team jersey and warmup while traveling to a game Monday through Friday.
-If they are not wearing their BBA issued uniform, male athletes must wear a minimum of jeans and a collared shirt, and female athletes must wear a minimum of a nice top, skirt or pants.
+Travel / Game Days - All athletes on a certain team will dress alike.
+Athletes must wear their team jersey and warm-up while traveling to a game Monday through Friday.
+If they are not wearing their BBA-issued uniform, male athletes must wear a minimum of jeans and a collared shirt, and female athletes must wear a minimum of a nice top, skirt, or pants.
+Coaches may request that young men wear a shirt and tie.
 Coaches reserve the right to decide if the team will travel in uniform or not.

 Administration reserves the right to change the dress code if needed.